 Penny Bunting, Editor and Director

-Penny Bunting is a writer, editor and photographer specialising in environmental issues, travel and gardening.
+is a writer, editor and photographer specialising in environmental issues, travel and gardening.
 She contributes to national and local publications, and has written and edited articles, opinion pieces, website copy, press releases and newsletters for many social and environmental organisations, and for international and national newspapers and magazines.
 Her regular Peak Advertiser column, Little Green Space, encourages sustainable living, offers advice for anyone wanting to boost biodiversity on their plot, and promotes local events and businesses, charities and community groups.
-Penny also edits Green Adventures travel magazine.
+Penny also edits travel magazine.

 Richard Bunting, Editor and Director